cbg-ethz/pybda/docs/source/index.rst

 Welcome to PyBDA.

-PyBDA is a Python library and command line tool for big data analytics and machine learning scaling to tera byte sized data sets.
+PyBDA is a Python library and command line tool for big data analytics and machine learning.

 In order to make PyBDA scale to big data sets, we use Apache [Spark]_'s DataFrame API which, if developed against, automatically distributes data to the nodes of a high-performance cluster and does the computation of expensive machine learning tasks in parallel.